-The Student Food Pantry is available to all currently enrolled students located at both the Modesto A. Maidique Campus (MMC) and the Biscayne Bay Campus (BBC).
+The Student Food Pantry is available to all currently enrolled students located at both the Modesto A. Maidique

+Campus (MMC) and the Biscayne Bay Campus (BBC).
 The purpose of the pantries is to serve FIU students in need.
 No proof of need is required.
 Students can access the Pantry weekly taking up to 10 pounds of food each week.
-The BBC Student Food Pantry is located in WUC 307 and is run by Healthy Living Program.
-The MMC Student Food Pantry is located in GC 319 and is overseen by the Center for Leadership & Service.
-Both Pantries are donations based.
+The BBC Student Food Pantry is located in WUC 353.
+The MMC Student Food Pantry is located in GC 319.
+Both Pantries are overseen by the Center for Leadership and Service.
 Food donations are supported by students, staff, faculty, student organizations, members of the community.

-Location: GC 319, Modesto A Maidique Campus, (305)

-348-3204; WUC 307, Biscayne Bay Campus;
+Location: GC 319, Modesto A Maidique Campus, (305) 348-3204; WUC 353, Biscayne Bay Campus; (305) 919-5360.
+For more information please visit go.fiu.edu/studentfoodpantry.

-Website: emergencystudentaid.fiu.edu